This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Varies, Poor

+At ASTM III, some call Alizarin Crimson the lowest that artists colors should go in terms of lightfastness, while others think it’s too low to consider.
 In Golden's lightfastness testing Alizarin Crimson did not perform well (which was expected) and they also reported some interesting details on its relationship to concentration and a few other elements.
 Their research contains more on this topic.
+A 1980s NPIRI report shows slight changing in tints even in indoor tests, and appreciable change in outdoor tests for both masstone and tints.

 Transparency